CyberJsec47/Arduino-HED/README.md

 ### Progress

-The project currently consists of an Arduino UNO and a DHT11 sensor and can display the temperature in C (or F) and the humidity in %.<br>
+Initially I was using an Arduino UNO and a DHT11 sensor which displayed the temperature and the humidity.<br>
 It displays the readings on a 16x2 LCD screen in the format:<br><br>Temp: 20.0 C<br>Humidity 60.00%<br>

 It also uses a HC-SR04 ultrasonic turn the LCD on and off depending on if somebody is present to see it.
-This is to safe on battery life.
+This is to safe on battery life.<br>
+Now I am using an Arduino Nano ESP32 to test sending readings to my Raspberry Pi via wifi using the MQTT protocol.<br>
+I have the weather station kit from SparkFun ready to be build and next steps will be to work on the board that it came with to start retreieving data.<br>

 ---